tenuo-ai/path-jail-python/README.md

 - `/dev` - `/dev/fd/N` are symlinks to open file descriptors

 These are unlikely scenarios but worth noting for completeness.

+#### Path Encoding

+Returned paths are converted to Python strings using lossy UTF-8 conversion.
+On rare filesystems with non-UTF8 filenames, invalid bytes are replaced with `�` (U+FFFD).
+This affects only the returned string; the security check uses the original bytes.

 ### Path Canonicalization